canvas-medical/documentation/collections/_api/paymentnotice.md

                 description: Identifies the meaning of the extension
                 enum_options:
                   - value: http://schemas.canvasmedical.com/fhir/copayment-claims
+              - name: extension
+                type: array[json]
+                description: A nested extension that contains references to Claims related to copayments.
+                create_description: Use this extension to denote and reference a Claim targeted for a copayment.
+For producing copayments, only a single Claim is accepted.
+                attributes:
+                  - name: url
+                    type: string
+                    required_in: create
+                    description: Identifies the meaning of the extension.
+                    enum_options:
+                      - value: claim
                   - name: valueReference
                     type: json
+                    required_in: create
                     attributes:
                       - name: reference
                         type: string
                         required_in: create
                         description: The reference string of the Claim used for copayments in the format of `"Claim/f0dfefbe-3fe0-4ee7-bd44-636f7be073e9"`.
-                  - name: type
-                    type: string
-                    description: Type the reference refers to (e.g. "Claim").
           - name: status
             type: string
             required_in: create,update